FedEx Corporation, your single source for time-sensitive and time-deferred package, document, and freight transportation services internationally.

 • Unrestricted access to and from Canada

 In order to contract with or drive for a contractor of FedEx Custom Critical, drivers must meet certain other eligibility requirements.
-These vary based on the size and type of vehicle: cargo van, 14’ and 22’ straight truck, and tractor-trailer.
+These vary based on the size and type of vehicle: small straight truck, large straight truck, and tractor-trailer.

 Equipment